Dating Quiz

 What is "Love Bombing"?

-Traditional gender roles, fairy tales, romantic movie storylines, etc., reinforce this idea that "love bombing' and pursuing is an expression of love.
+Traditional cultural narratives around gender roles, fairy tales, romantic movie storylines, etc., reinforce this idea that "love bombing' and pursuing is an expression of true love.
 Often, these stories cast men as the romantic love bomber, so although all genders and sexual orientations may embody the characteristics of the love bomber, this may be more culturally enforced for male-identified people or those who identify with a need to exert outward dominance in relationships.

 Here is a closer look at love bombing, warning signs to look out for, and tips for self-protection.